-The 2021 census asked respondents about their housing tenure: whether they owned their home outright, were buying with a mortgage, or rented from a private or social landlord.
+The most recent census asked respondents about their housing tenure: whether they owned their home outright, were buying with a mortgage, or rented from a private or social landlord.
 Social landlords can be local authorities or housing associations.

 Some households also live in shared ownership homes (where the householders own a share of the property and pay rent on the rest).
 Others live rent-free in accommodation they don’t own.

-The dashboard on this page shows the percentage of households in each of these tenure groups in constituencies in England, Wales and Northern Ireland.
-The data reflects the population on Census Day, 21 March 2021.
+The dashboard on this page shows the percentage of households in each of these tenure groups by constituency.
+The most recent census was carried out in March 2021 in England, Wales and Northern Ireland, and in March 2022 in Scotland.

 Go to section: